frederic-perez/AmE-dictionary/data/idioms.md

 __go back to square one__ To start from the beginning.
 __go ballistic__ :two::hammer:
 __go figure__ :five: Used when you tell someone a fact and you then want to say that the fact is surprising, strange or stupid: _It’s a terrible movie and it made $200 million.
 Go figure!_
+__go for a spin (to some place)__ To go for a brief, leisurely drive (to some place). _Hey Noah, fancy going for a spin to the grocery store with me?_ _Jenny just got a new car for her birthday, so I think we’re going to go for a spin after school._
 __go for broke__ :dart: To give something one’s full effort. _We have to go for broke with this marketing campaign if we want our product launch to be successful._
 __go Galt__ To reduce, restrict, or cease one’s work or productivity as a means of social protest against increased marginal tax rates, limits on tax deductions, or the use of tax income for purposes one finds morally objectionable.
 Taken from the name John Galt, a character in Ayn Rand’s novel _Atlas Shrugged_.
 Primarily heard in US, South Africa. _Living abroad, I only have to pay U.S. taxes if my income exceeds $95,000 a year, so I’ll just go Galt if I ever come close to earning that amount._
 __go great lengths__ :two::hammer: _Emotionally intelligent leaders go to great lengths not to be bowled over by their emotions, let alone spread the negative ones._